turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 * `remote.path` – the directory path to be used for uploading and synchronizing snapshots
 * `remote.user` – the user name to log in to the remote server
 * `remote.password` – the password to log in to the remote server
-* `encrypt.pass` – the GPG key password to be used for encryption
+* `encrypt.pass` – the password to be used for encryption

 A real configuration file would look like this: